pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/oob-verification.md

 * `d` : additional data (application-dependent).
 * `c` : the challenge, in BASE-64 encoding.

-All additional fields MUST be supplied, even if the additional data is the empty string.
+All additional fields MUST be supplied.
 Protocol designers should ensure that additional data uses an encoding format that is tolerant of line-breaking and whitespace; BASE-64 is RECOMMENDED.

 The body of the email MAY be empty, or MAY contain additional data as required by the application protocol.